Brand Identity & Experience Design | Graphic Design | Typography | Web & UX/UI Design | Design Research

 Teaching Philosophy

-I approach design education as a balance between professional practice, critical inquiry, and ethical responsibility.
+I use evidence-based teaching. approach design education as a balance between professional practice, critical inquiry, and ethical responsibility.
 Having spent over a decade in professional visual communication, I emphasize design as a process of strategic decision-making, not just visual production.

 In my class, students learn through making, reflection, and critique.
 I encourage iterative experimentation grounded in research, helping students articulate not only what they designed, but why their choices matter socially, culturally, and ethically.